-7 The survey also contained questions on methods to evaluate the consequences of climate risks for the investors' portfolios, questions on the climate-risk disclosure, and on the portfolio holdings relative to a low-carbon benchmark.
-These questions are not covered in this paper due to space considerations.
+5 The survey also contained questions on methods to evaluate the consequences of climate risks for the investors' portfolios, questions on the climate risk disclosure, and questions on the portfolio holdings relative to a low-carbon benchmark.
+These questions are not covered in this paper because of space considerations.
+However, they are discussed in Ilhan et al. (2019).